-- The security software products were generally effective at handling general threats from cyber criminals...
+The endpoints were generally effective at handling general threats from cyber criminals...

 Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+Most were 100 per cent effective.

-But only half were completely effective. - .. and targeted attacks were prevented in most cases.
+- .. and targeted attacks were prevented in nearly all cases.
+Only two products failed to provide 100 per cent protection in this part of the test, missing one each. - False positives were not an issue for the products.

-All but one of the products were competent at blocking more targeted, exploit-based attacks.
-This was an unusually strong result for the vendors involved. - False positives were not a serious issue for most products.
-Most of the products were good at correctly classifying legitimate applications and websites. - Which products were the most effective?
-Products from Kaspersky, McAfee, Avast and AVG produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Others from Microsoft, Avira and Norton LifeLock were also exceptional.
+Most of the endpoint solutions were good at correctly classifying legitimate applications and websites.
+With few exceptions they allowed all of the legitimate websites and applications.
+Microsoft's product performed less well due to a misconfiguration.

+• Which products were the most effective?
+Sophos was the only product to achieve 100% in this test.
+Products from Broadcom, Kaspersky, VIPRE and ESET achieved extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Along with products from McAfee, Webroot and FireEye they achieved AAA awards.